jeehou/ringbuffer/README.md

 rb.pop(&ctx, &len, p_mem); //p_mem same buffer as push
 ```

-and an other way to get data
+And an other way to get data
 ----------------------------
 For better performarce, you can get data without copy it to an other buffer.
 ```c++